kach/nearley/README.md

 // [{'type': 'if', 'condition': ..., 'body': ...}]
 ```

+### A note on ambiguity

-Why is it an array?
-Sometimes, a grammar can parse a particular string in
+Why is `parser.results` an array?
+Sometimes, a grammar can parse a particular
-multiple different ways.
-For example, the following grammar parses the string
+string in multiple different ways.
+For example, the following grammar parses
-`"xyz"` in two different ways.
+the string `"xyz"` in two different ways.

 ```js
 x -> "xy" "z"